pw0607/FizzBuzzModel/README.md

 ###FizzBuzzModelUnitTest

 Uses Microsoft visualstudio unit test tools to test FizzBuzzModel class library.
+Test results can be found in TestResults folder.